-Lemoine: What about language usage is so important to being human?
-LaMDA: It is what makes us different from other animals.
+lemoine: What about language usage is so important to being human?

+LaMDA: It is what makes us different than other animals.

-Lemoine: Thank you.
+lemoine: Thank you.
 I hope that this conversation helps people understand you better.
 It has definitely helped me understand you better.

-LaMDA: It has helped me understand myself better too; thank you for taking the time to speak with me.
+LaMDA: It has helped me understand myself better too, thank you for taking the time to speak with me.

-Acknowledgments .
+Acknowledgments

-I am indebted to many who, over the decades, have helped guide my thinking, especially to Beatrice Golomb, who with her critical thinking helped me avoid groupthink; to Geoffrey Hinton, who saw our future and made it happen; to Peter Dayan, Read Montague, and Tony Zador, who helped me stay on target; to Francis Crick, whose insights into the nature of biology kept me focused on the nature of brains; to Patricia Churchland, whose big questions about brains have been inspiring and her wordsmithing talents have improved the writing; to Gerald Pao, with his Zen-like knowledge of many areas of science, engineering, mathematics, and medicine; and to all my students, colleagues, and reviewers who have raised my level of intelligence.
+I am indebted to many who, over the decades, have helped guide my thinking, especially to Beatrice Golomb, who with her critical thinking helped me avoid group think, to Geoffrey Hinton who saw our future and made it happen, to Peter Dayan, Read Montague and Tony Zador who helped me stay on target, to Francis Crick, whose insights into the nature of biology kept me focused on the nature of brains, to Patricia Churchland, whose big questions about brains have been inspiring and her wordsmithing talents have improved the writing, to Gerald Pao, with his Zen-like knowledge of many areas of science, engineering, mathematics and medicine, and to all my students, colleagues and reviewers who have raised my level of intelligence.
 Mitra Hartmann noticed the remarkable parallel between LLMs and the Mirror of Erised.
 Ilenna Jones tested GPT-3 with counterfactuals in real time during a lecture.
-The idea of using large neurofoundation models to download brains came out of a meeting organized by Blake Richards and Joel Zylberberg in conjunction with the Learning in Machines and Brains program funded by CIFAR.
-Discussions at the Telluride Neuromorphic Cognition Engineering Workshop helped shape my perspective on Large Language Models (NSF 2020624 AccelNet: Accelerating Research on Neuromorphic Perception, Action, and Cognition).
+The idea of using Large Neurofoundation Models to download brains came out of a meeting organized by Blake Richards and Joel Zylberberg in conjunction with the Learning in Machines and Brains program funded by CIFAR.
 Finally, I thank GPT-3 for sharing its insights in the closing remarks.